 The following is a list of important dates.
-Also see Publication 509, Tax Calendars for 2009.
+Also see Publication 509, Tax Calendars.

 If any date shown below for filing a return, furnishing a form, or depositing taxes falls on a Saturday, Sunday, or federal holiday, use the next business day.
 A statewide legal holiday delays a filing due date only if the IRS office where you are required to file is located in that state.
-For any due date, you will meet the "file" or "furnish" requirement if the envelope containing the return or form is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery services on page 6 for more information.
+For any due date, you will meet the "file" or "furnish" requirement if the envelope containing the return or form is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery service on or before the due date.
+See Private Delivery Services on page 5 for more information.